dart-lang/site-www/src/_tutorials/server/cmdline.md

 Use the [Platform]({{PlatformAPI}}-class.html){:target="_blank"} class to get information about the machine and OS that the program is running on.
-Note: Use the Platform class from the dart:io library, not from the dart:html library.

 [Platform.environment]({{PlatformAPI}}/environment.html){:target="_blank"}
 provides a copy of the environment